jrey22600/Ball-and-Plate-Website/README.md

 <p align='center'>
   <img src="Images/Carmera Calibration.png">
-  Figure 7: Coppelia Code
+  Figure 7: Non-Threaded Camera Script
   </p>

 Within the main calibration program, three functions are being used.
 The first establishes the camera being used and allows for the coordinates to be printed internally of Coppelia.
 The second is just a cleanup code.
 While the third allows for the conversion of collected data.
 The final image, figure #, is the connection code which enables the coordinates to be transferred over to Matlab and Simulink.

 <p align='center'>
   <img src="Images/Connection Code.png">
-  Figure 8: Connection Code
+  Figure 8: Main Scrpit for Remote Connection
   </p>

 ## 4. Controller Design and Simulations